Methode Electronics (NYSE:MEI) Releases FY 2022 Earnings Guidance

-Methode Electronics (NYSE:MEI) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $3.350-3.750 for the period, compared to the Thomson Reuters consensus estimate of $3.130.
-The company issued revenue guidance of $1.18 billion-1.24 billion, compared to the consensus revenue estimate of $1.07 billion.Methode Electronics also updated its FY22 guidance to $3.35-3.75 EPS.
+Methode Electronics (NYSE:MEI) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $3.350-$3.750 for the period, compared to the Thomson Reuters consensus estimate of $3.130.
+The company issued revenue guidance of $1.18 billion-$1.24 billion, compared to the consensus revenue estimate of $1.07 billion.Methode Electronics also updated its Q1 2022 guidance to $0.680-$0.800 EPS.

-Methode Electronics (NYSE:MEI) last posted its quarterly earnings results on Wednesday, June 23rd.
-The electronics maker reported $0.81 EPS for the quarter, beating the consensus estimate of $0.71 by $0.10.
+Methode Electronics (NYSE:MEI) last posted its quarterly earnings data on Wednesday, June 23rd.
+The electronics maker reported $0.81 earnings per share for the quarter, beating analysts’ consensus estimates of $0.71 by $0.10.
+The business had revenue of $301.00 million during the quarter, compared to analyst estimates of $280.06 million.
 Methode Electronics had a net margin of 11.24% and a return on equity of 14.78%.
-The business had revenue of $301.00 million for the quarter, compared to analysts’ expectations of $280.06 million.
-During the same period in the previous year, the company posted $0.67 EPS.
-Methode Electronics’s revenue was up 42.9% on a year-over-year basis.
-On average, research analysts anticipate that Methode Electronics will post 3.45 earnings per share for the current year.
+The company’s revenue was up 42.9% on a year-over-year basis.
+During the same quarter in the previous year, the business posted $0.67 earnings per share.
+Equities analysts expect that Methode Electronics will post 3.45 EPS for the current year.

-Separately, Zacks Investment Research cut shares of Methode Electronics from a buy rating to a hold rating and set a $45.00 price target on the stock. in a report on Tuesday, March 2nd.
+In related news, COO Joseph Elias Khoury sold 9,500 shares of the company’s stock in a transaction that occurred on Tuesday, June 29th.
+The shares were sold at an average price of $48.08, for a total transaction of $456,760.00.
+Following the completion of the transaction, the chief operating officer now owns 439,920 shares of the company’s stock, valued at $21,151,353.60.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 3.20% of the company’s stock.

 About Methode Electronics